Tell us a little about your family

 What, in terms of conservation work, is next for your operation?

-What sort of technologies have you implemented on your ranch and how have they changed over the years?
+What sort of technologies have you implemented on your farm and how have they changed over the years?

 How long have you been involved with NRCDs?